Exabyte-io/documentation/docs/compute/levels-queues.md

 <span class="c-red">5</span>. charged according to the number of whole (integer) node hours consumed

 <span class="c-red">6</span>.
 For GPU-enabled queues the second character in the name stands for the type of GPU used according to the NVIDIA classification.
-Thus, for GPOF queue NVIDIA P100 instances are used as explained in [LINK](./hardware/#hardware-specifications).
+Thus, for GPOF queue NVIDIA P100 instances are used as explained in [Hardware Specifications](./hardware/#hardware-specifications).
 By default (eg. for GOF queues) "V100" is used.

 ## Wait time